majacQ/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

 **Note**: System properties provided with `-D` notation on the command line will not replace properties defined in any of the YAML configuration files.

+### Authentication properties
+These parameters are not required.
+If a parameter is not specified, a default value is used.
+See [Authentication Parameters for Onboarding REST API Services](../extend-apiml/api-mediation-security.md#authentication-parameters) for more details.

 ### API ML Onboarding Configuration Sample